 Mental health includes emotional, psychological, and social well-being.
 It affects how we think, feel, and act.
 It also helps to determine how we handle stress, relate to others, and make decisions.
-Biological factors, life experiences, and environments all contribute to mental health problems.
+Biological factors, life experiences, and environments all contribute to mental health challenges.